Offering the flexibility of online education and support for military students.

 Learning Center Experience

-Kaplan University’s Master of Science in Education in Instructional Technology focuses on the design, development, and evaluation of instructional programs, materials, and media in K-12, higher education, and corporate and military environments.
+Kaplan University’s Master of Science in Instructional Design and Technology focuses on the design, development, and evaluation of instructional programs, materials, and media in corporate and military environments.
 Our program is designed to help you develop skills you can use to create new curricula to meet the demands of a changing society and the needs of new generations of students.
 Whether you are interested in pursuing a new career or a higher-level position, a master’s degree from Kaplan University could help you keep up with the advancing instructional technology field.*

 The program’s core courses teach design and development skills in the areas of technology, pedagogy, and management principles and practices.
-In addition, you can choose to further focus your studies in public and private learning environments, educational institutions, and corporate and military contexts by choosing a specialization that best fits your career goals.
+In addition, you can choose to further focus your studies in public and private learning environments and corporate and military contexts.
 Faculty members who are practicing professionals in the field will guide you as you:

-This program covers a range of education and training from K-12 to universities to corporate and government environments.
-Not only does this degree have specializations in K-12 and Adult Learning - Higher Education, but the specialization Adult Learning – Organizations for corporate, military, and non-profit training gives students even more options for focusing their studies.
+This program covers a range of education and training from corporate to government environments.
 Our graduates have the potential to seek careers in all types of environments that hire instructional designers, curriculum specialists, or instructional technologists.

 The program is designed to help you develop practical competencies in instructional technology design and tools, pedagogy, and management that could apply to a wide variety of careers in educational institutions and corporate, nonprofit, government, and military organizations including: instructional designer, curriculum developer or coordinator, trainer, learning and development specialist or manager, project manager, or instructional technology specialist.

-Hear from our faculty about career outcomes for this program as well the specializations and curriculum offered.
+Hear from our faculty about career outcomes for this program as well the concentrations and curriculum offered.

 Kaplan University offers multiple start dates, giving you greater flexibility with your education, life, and work schedules.